Stone anchors Bulldogs to relay championship

 “The state has gotten so much faster in everything,” Hopewell said.
 “I accomplished everything that I ever wanted to at districts, so I came in with no pressure and I’m happy with how I did.”

-Central also had top-eight finishes from Carter Sullivan in the 50 and 100 freestyles and an eight-place finish in the 200 medley relay to conclude 13th in the team standings.
+Central also had top-eight finishes from Carter Sullivan in the 50 and 100 freestyles and an eighth-place finish in the 200 medley relay to conclude 13th in the team standings.

 “We had an amazing season,” Hopewell said.
 “You take the wins and losses, but what you really remember is how it made you feel and everyone on this team had an amazing season.”